ROCm/rdc/docs/install/handbook.rst

 .. _rdc-handbook:

 ***************************************************
-Building and testing RDC tool: A developer handbook
+Building and testing RDC
 ***************************************************

-The RDC tool is open source and available under the MIT License.
+RDC is open source and available under the MIT License.
 This section is helpful for open source developers.
 Third-party integrators may also find this information useful.

 Prerequisites for Building RDC
 ==============================

 .. note::
-  The RDC tool is tested on the following software versions.
+  RDC is tested on the following software versions.
 Earlier versions may not work.

 * CMake 3.15
 * g++ (5.4.0)